mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 - Make a get request using Ajax to append text to a page
 - Explain what a callback is and why Ajax runs asynchronously

 ## Intro

 So far, you've been using a gem to access a web API.
-Gems are responsible for handling all of the nitty-gritty.
-They allow us to easily access/modify the data that's important to us.
+Gems allow us to easily access/modify the data that's important to us.
 But what happens if the API we want to use doesn't have an associated gem?
 We will need to handle everything ourselves.
-If that's the case, we better learn more about what an API really is!
+If that's the case, we'd better learn more about what an API really is!

 ## API Basics

 We interact with web APIs through a set of urls.
 Each url defines a resource that we access.
 The benefit of using a gem is that we don't have to build these urls ourselves.
 The gems wrap the necessary code into neat little packages.
 When we ask a gem for data, a gem will make a request to the API, handle the response and parse the data into a format we can use.
 Instead of relying on the magic of gems let's get our hands dirty.